Home

 I submit this authorization and assignment with the understanding that it will be effective and irrevocable for a period of one (1) year from this date or up to the termination date of the current collective bargaining agreement between Raytheon Company and Lodge No. 587 of the International Association of Machinists and Aerospace Workers, AFL—CIO, whichever occurs sooner.

 This authorization and assignment shall continue in full force and effect for yearly periods beyond the irrevocable period set forth above and each subsequent yearly period shall be similarly irrevocable unless revoked by me within fifteen (15) days after any irrevocable period hereof.
-Such revocation shall be effected by written notice to the Company and the Union within such fifteen (15) day period.
+Such revocation shall be affected by written notice to the Company and the Union within such fifteen (15) day period.

 Signature ___________________________________________________